thakurtanya/kontikilabsDevelopers/doc/source/AlterNLU-Features.rst

 	.. image:: https://raw.githubusercontent.com/thakurtanya/kontikilabsDevelopers/master/images/alter-nlu-ui.gif
 	   :align: center

-**Intent : Create, Modify, Delete intent and intent specific example sentences.**
+**Intent : Create, Modify, Delete intent and intent queries.**

 We give filter functionalities for intent name and intent specific training sentences to help user modify the data quickly.
+We also have the search functionality from where the user can filter out the list.

-We also give the search entity functionality in the entity selection dropdown when selecting from the  training sentences.
+For user convenience, we allow drop down search for both "Selected Value" and "Reference Value".

 **Entity : Create, Modify, Delete entity and entity specific reference value and synonyms.**